October 16, 2025

 Example: A retail company outsourcing its marketing services to an onshore agency in New York.
 By doing so, the company can tap into specialized marketing expertise and creative talent while maintaining close collaboration with the vendor.

+Most companies today work with business process management in one way or another.
 Here are a few business process outsourcing examples to illustrate its reach across different sectors.

 Coca-Cola is an interesting example of how outsourcing can help both with global presence and focus.
 Production is not the key to their success, so they’ve outsourced that process via franchising to companies closer to each market.
 The syrup and its recipe are kept internally, but the bottling and distribution are performed by other companies.

 iPhone owners can see proof of another outsourcing example right in their pockets.
 The text on the back of the iPhone reads, “Designed by Apple in California.
 Assembled in China”, and there are several reasons why Apple has production in China and not in the US.
-One important reason is to be able to cope with the volume of products, which requires both an ecosystem of suppliers in the area and access to workers.
+One important reason is to be able to cope with the volume of products, which requires both an ecosystem of suppliers in the area and access to a skilled workforce.

 By transferring specific business functions to external vendors, companies can leverage a range of advantages that contribute to their overall success.
 Below are some key benefits of business process outsourcing: